logicalclocks/hopsworks/docs/admin/auth.md

    you can register your identity provider by clicking on **Add Identity Provider** button.
 See [Create client](./oauth2/create-client.md) for details.
 3. **LDAP/Kerberos**: if your organization is using LDAP or Kerberos to manage users and services you can configure Hopsworks to use it as the user management system.
-You can enable LDAP/Kerberos by clicking on the checkbox and choosing LDAP or Kerberos.
-For more information on how to configure LDAP and Kerberos see [Configure LDAP](./ldap/configure-ldap.md) and [Configure Kerberos](./ldap/configure-krb.md).
+You can enable LDAP/Kerberos by clicking on the checkbox, as shown in the figure below, and choosing LDAP or Kerberos.
+For more information on how to configure LDAP and Kerberos see
+   [Configure LDAP](./ldap/configure-ldap.md) and [Configure Kerberos](./ldap/configure-krb.md).

 <figure>